ls1intum/tease/docs/index.md

 TEASE consists of a client and a server.
 The client is built with Angular, while the server utilizes Spring Boot with Java and functions as a STOMP WebSocket Broker.

-The API is automatically generated using `npm run openapi:generate` and documented with the OpenAPI Specification in [openapi_spec.yaml](https://github.com/ls1intum/tease/blob/main/client/docs/openapi_spec.yaml)

 ## Client

 In the client directory, run `npm install` to install all necessary dependencies.